kunalspathak/SVE_dotnet/docs/SME.md

 ### Code generation for Agnostic VL

 `Vector<T>` is the .NET's representation of vectors, whose length is known only at runtime.
-They represent scalable registers that were added as part of SVE feature in .NET 9.
-We will continue to represent them for SME feature as well.
-To support SME feature, .NET's code generator should have the needed support to understand VL agnostic concept as well as generate VL agnostic code.
+It's length represents non-streaming VL (NSVL) that was added as part of SVE feature in .NET 9.
+It's length will be represented as streaming VL (SVL) when program is running in SME.
+To support SME feature, .NET's code generator has to be updated to understand the semantics of dynamic (NSVL) and unknown (SVL) vector length.
+Further, the code generated should also take the streaming mode into account.

-TODO: Write a line or two to connect the "full" vs. "partial" VL agnostic with this example:
+To understand why it is important, let us take a simple example of `bool a = Vector.GreaterThanAll(b, c);`.
+Here, `b` and `c` are of type `Vector<float>`.
+The code checks if values in all lanes of `b` are greater than corresponding values of `c`.
+We will use `fcmgt` instruction that does the comparison and stores `1` in corresponding lanes of predicate register for which the condition matches.
+After that, we just need to check if all lanes of predicate registers are active to return true or false.

- Hence, `Vector<T>.Count` can return different result depending on whether the execution is happening in streaming mode or not.
-Care has to be taken by the code generator to make that no assumption is made for the size of VL, and if needed, it should be polled from the hardware using `rdvl` instruction.
-For example, on a 256B SVE machine, in a JIT scenario, to compare if all lanes of operand1 are greater than operand2, we would do something like this:
+In NSVL, where VL is fixed, we can compare the active lanes of predicate register with a "constant".
+In below assembly code, it is `#8`, assuming we are producing code for target, where VL=32.

 ```asm
     fcmgt   p0.s, p0/z, z8.s, z0.s  # Activate p0 lanes for which z8 > z0